krutoo/utils/README.md

     // typescript support (with alias from "paths" of tsconfig and `resolve.alias` extending) plugins.pluginTypeScript(),

-    // css and css-modules support (css-loader must be added to your project) plugins.pluginCSS(),
+    // css and css-modules support ("css-loader" must be added to your project) plugins.pluginCSS(),

     // html file will be added to bundle plugins.pluginHTML({ template: './src/index.html' }),

-    // files imported with `?raw` will be strings with source code of file plugins.pluginRawImport(),
+    // import file source code by `?raw` query or `with { type: 'text' }` plugins.pluginRawImport(),

     // "public" folder will be copied to bundle plugins.pluginPublicFiles(),

-    // ...and more useful other plugins
+    // ...and other useful plugins
   ],
 };
 ```